 Unconditional offer scheme

-The entry requirements for this course are 120 tariff points from 3 A-Levels, or equivalent qualifications.
-BTEC Extended Diploma of DDM.
-Offers will be subject and grade specific.
+The entry requirements for this course are 120 - 128 tariff points including a minimum of 2 A-levels or equivalent.
+BTEC Extended Diploma: DDM.

 Excluded subjects: This course does not accept General Studies A or AS-level but Critical Thinking is accepted.

 GCSEs: GCSE English and Mathematics grade C (or grade 4 in the reformed GCSE grading) or equivalent qualifications..

 Numeracy and literacy: We need to be sure that you can express yourself in written English and have basic numeracy skills.
 We look at Level 2 of the National Qualifications Framework, which includes GCSEs, iGCSEs, Key Skills and Functional Skills Level 2.
 If you do not have formal qualifications to this level or have alternatives, we may still be able to consider your application – please contact the Future Students Enquiry Team to find out more.

 If English is not your first language: you will need IELTS (Academic) 7.0 with minimum 6.5 in each component or equivalent.
 This is a Health Care Professions Council (HCPC) requirement.

 Other qualifications: We have outlined below other qualifications that we consider for this course.
 If you are studying a qualification that is not listed, please contact the Future Students Enquiry Team – it may be that we can still consider it.

 Access courses: 118-128 tariff points with any combination of Distinction, Merit, Pass grades.